Contents

 Retargeting scheme

-Retargeting falls under behavioral targeting, but it’s an important targeting type that deserves to have its tiny paragraph.
+Retargeting falls under behavioral targeting, but it's an important targeting type that deserves to have its own section.

 Retargeting is an advertising technique that enables brands to show their ads to users who have previously shown interest in relevant topics and visited particular sites or apps.